 Stress-Test Your Budget Add a 10–20% buffer for surprises.
 Track spending and adjust withdrawals to avoid sequence-of-returns risk.

-Diversify Income Streams As a financial advisor Norwalk CT and investment advisor Norwalk, John F. Davenport helps explore annuities, dividends, or part-time work to cover gaps without selling assets low.
+Diversify Income Streams As a financial advisor in Norwalk CT, John F. Davenport helps explore annuities, dividends, or part-time work to cover gaps without selling assets low.

 Incorporate Legacy Protection Use revocable trusts or Roth conversions for tax-efficient buffers—protecting wealth for Gen Z heirs even if surprises arise.